 The chance of the Aurora Borealis appearing can be accurately predicted only about two hours before it happens.
 An awesome tool to check the Iceland Aurora Borealis forecast is this website – click here.
 An intensity over the value of 2 means that there is a pretty good chance to see it.

 You know the saying ‘unpredictable like the weather’.
 Well, weather is one of the key factors that influence whether or not you are going to see the Aurora Borealis.
 You will need clear skies to see it.
 The only thing you can do is to check the Aurora forecast and see if there are are any white spots on the map.
 The white areas are represent the places where you will have a better chance to see the Northern Lights.

 To sum it up, there are 3 crucial things that need to happen at the same time in order for the Aurora Borealis to appear: darkness, solar activity and clear skies.
 I wasn’t joking when I said that chances are you won’t see the Northern Lights during your trip but there is no reason to panic.
 With or without the green lights dancing on the sky, Iceland is still fabulous.

 The best places in Iceland to see the Aurora Borealis

-I would strongly recommend renting a car to chase the lights.
+I would strongly recommend renting a car to chase the lights (check out these tips & tricks about driving in Iceland).
 This will give you the flexibility to drive to see the Aurora Borealis following the Aurora forecast.
 Therefore, if you see an area with clear skies and good Aurora intensity, you can easily drive there and increase your chances of seeing it.
 However, if you don’t like spontaneity and would like to drive to one place and wait for the magical green lights to appear, below are some suggestions of amazing places.

 Jokulsarlon Glacier Lagoon